Witness and Action for Earth Care

 The Rev. Richard Hibbert

 Dick Hibbert is a retired United Methodist pastor who last served the First United Methodist Church in Burlington.
 It was during that ministry that he joined the board fo VTIPL, serving at times as oits secretary and president.
 In retirement, he took up the responsibility of managing the organizations website, taking a break from active board membership.
-He has recently fejoined the board as a full member and is continuing to serve as its Webmaster.
+He has recently rejoined the board as a full member and is continuing to serve as its Webmaster.

 Sr. Laurian Seeber II